 So with that, I’m sure some of you are thinking: “Man, this guy is paranoid.” 😛

-Haha, honestly, I’m not!
-The aforementioned measures are relatively easy to implement involving free software and some minor reconfigurations in work flow.
+The aforementioned measures are relatively easy to implement involving free software and some minor reconfigurations in the workflow.
 In my opinion, they are essential practices for anyone leveraging the Internet.

 Drop me a comment with your recommendations and thoughts regarding “best practices” for protecting oneself against cyber attacks.